Simon Callow: Personal life

 Callow came out as gay in his 1984 book Being An Actor.
 He was listed 28th in The Independents 2007 listing of the most influential gay men and women in the UK.
 He married his partner Sebastian Fox in June 2016.

 In an interview, Callow stated: I'm not really an activist, although I am aware that there are some political acts one can do that actually make a difference and I think my coming out as a gay man was probably one of the most valuable things I've done in my life.
 I don't think any actor had done so voluntarily and I think it helped to change the culture.

-Although he was a prominent supporter of Stonewall when it was set up in 1989, he has more recently distanced himself from the organisation due to its stance on trans self-identification.
+Although he was a prominent supporter of Stonewall when it was set up in 1989, he later chastised the organisation for the strength of its stance in favour of gender self-identification.
+Callow was condemned for this by trans rights supporters including gay columnist Owen Jones who wrote "There’s a long and tragic history of members of minorities who’ve won greater acceptance kicking their ladder from beneath them.
+That’s what Simon Callow is doing, and it’s grim".

 In August 2014, Callow was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the referendum on that issue.

 In the 1999 Birthday Honours, he was appointed Commander of the Order of the British Empire (CBE) for his services to acting.
+In advance of the 2019 United Kingdom general election, Callow along with 24 cultural figures including John le Carré and Joanna Lumley signed a public letter refusing to vote for the Labour Party led by Jeremy Corbyn citing unspecified concerns over anti-semitism.